 Nearly all states and the District of Columbia participate in the DLC.
 This includes:

 - North Dakota

 - Rhode Island

 Georgia, Massachusetts, Michigan, Nevada, Tennessee and Wisconsin do not currently participate.
 However, nearly all of the non-participating states have other policies or laws in place detailing processes and procedures for how to handle either out-of-state drivers convicted in their state, residents who are convicted of traffic violation while out-of-state, or both.
 In other words, just because a state does not participate in the DLC does not mean that a driver will be able to ignore or avoid the consequences of an out-of-state traffic ticket.

 Drivers who are ticketed in another state should contact an attorney licensed to practice in the state in which the violation occurred.
 Hiring a traffic ticket attorney is the best path to reducing or eliminating the consequences of an out-of-state ticket.
 Depending on the state in question, an experienced attorney may be able to represent the driver without him/her having to return to the state in question.

-If you or someone you love has been ticketed for an offense in New York or New Jersey, but are licensed in a different state, contact the Rosenblum Law Firm right away for advice.
-The lawyers of the Rosenblum Law Firm are experienced traffic ticket attorneys who have helped many out-of-state drivers defeat NY/NJ tickets.
+If you or someone you love has been ticketed for an offense in New York or New Jersey, but are licensed in a different state, contact the Rosenblum Law right away for advice.
+The lawyers of the Rosenblum Law are experienced traffic ticket attorneys who have helped many out-of-state drivers defeat NY/NJ tickets.
 Email or call 888-883-5529 for a free consultation about your case.